w3f/w3f-education/docs/Rust/section1/what-is-rust.md

 description: An introduction to what the Rust programming language is, and how it compares to other languages.
 ---

-Rust is a systems programming language aimed to empower its users with high-level, ergonomic code while also maintaining a level of control akin to a language like C.  It is meant to empower and give confidence to whoever is writing it and guarantee secure and reliable output.
+Rust is a systems programming language aimed to empower its users with high-level, ergonomic code while also maintaining a level of control akin to a language like C.  It is meant to empower and give confidence to whoever is writing it and guarantee secure and reliable executable code.

 It combines the best of object-oriented and functional programming concepts into one single language.
 Rust is **statically typed**, focuses on code and memory safety, and has a powerful memory management system that eliminates the need for a garbage collector.